spa46/spa46.github.io/content/old_posts/System/2016-11-07-System-Bluetooth.md

 ![Bluetooth Driver](/images/bluetooth/bt_driver.jpg)

-- **bluetooth.ko**: contains core infrastructure of BlueZ.
+- **bluetooth.ko**: contains the core infrastructure of BlueZ.
 It exports sockets of the Bluetooth family  AF_BLUETOOTH.
-All BlueZ modules utilise its services.
+All BlueZ modules utilize the services.

 - **hci_uart.ko & hci_usb.ko**: Correspond to BlueZ Bluetooth HCI implementation (Those HCI packets are transported over UART or USB).

-- **l2cap.ko**: Relates to L2CAP layer of Bluetooth, which is responsible for segmentation, reassembly and protocol multiplexing.
+- **l2cap.ko**: Relates to L2CAP layer of Bluetooth, which is responsible for segmentation, reassembly, and protocol multiplexing.

 - **bnep.ko**: By this, TCP/IP applications can run over Bluetooth.
 This emulates an Ethernet port over the L2CAP layer.
 The kernel thread named kbnepd is responsible for BNEP connections.

 - **rfcomm.ko**: Responsible for running serial port applications like the terminal.
 This emulates serial ports over the L2CAP layer.
 The kernel thread named krfcommd is responsible for RFCOMM connections.

 - **hidp.ko**: implements the HID (human interface device) layer.
-The user mode daemon hidd allows BlueZ to handle input devices like Bluetooth mice.
+The user-mode daemon allows BlueZ to handle input devices like Bluetooth mice.

-- **sco.ko**: implements the synchronous connection oriented (SCO) layer to handle audio.
+- **sco.ko**: implements the synchronous connection-oriented (SCO) layer to handle audio.
 SCO connections do not specify a channel to connect to a remote host; only the host address is specified.

 ## Bluetooth Host